 The Barrow Way is a long-distance walking trail in Ireland.
-It follows the original towpath of the River Barrow and it is considered one of the most scenic and picturises inland waterways.
+It follows the original towpath of the River Barrow.
+Therefore it is considered one of the most scenic and picturises inland waterways.

-It is 113 kilometres (70 miles) long and begins in Robertstown, County Kildare and ends in Saint Mullin’s, County Carlow, following the course of the River Barrow and the Barrow Line of the Grand Canal through counties Kildare, Carlow, Kilkenny and Laois.
+It is 113 kilometres (70 miles) long and begins in Robertstown, County Kildare and ends in Saint Mullin’s, County Carlow.
+Then following the course of the River Barrow and the Barrow Line of the Grand Canal through counties Kildare, Carlow, Kilkenny and Laois.

-The Barrow Way is one of the top finest and impressive visitor attractions.
+So the Barrow Way is one of the top finest and impressive visitor attractions.
 The route is abundant with architectural interest including bridges, many arched, and pretty lock houses, some still in use.
-Many historical features are located in close proximity to the river including castles, abbeys, old bridges and derelict mills.
+Also many historical features are located in close proximity to the river including castles, abbeys, old bridges and derelict mills.

 - Stage 1: Starting in Robertstown, Co.
 Kildare and covering a distance of 23 km (14 miles) the Barrow Way takes you to the town of Monasterevin.